-Revision 11-3; Effective September 1, 2011
+Revision 18-2; Effective September 3, 2018

-The member must pay the required fees to be eligible for Assisted Living (AL) services.
+The member must pay the required fees to be eligible for assisted living (AL) services.
 Refusal to pay the required fees can result in termination of services.

 The facility must designate a due date for copayment and room and board in writing.
 The due date must be during the same month the copayment and room and board is applied.
 The facility must collect the entire copayment and room and board on or before the due date.
 If the due date falls on a weekend or a holiday, the facility must collect the entire copayment and room and board on or before the first business day thereafter.